Are you looking for salon marketing and advertising ideas to grow your salon business?

 The problem with feedback is that it’s subjective to the person giving it.
-So it’s probably not a good idea to act on everything you here.
-Instead, try to find a consistent form to collect a lot of feedback and take a couple of hours every month go go through it all and try to spot themes of common feedback to act on.
+So it’s probably not a good idea to act on everything you hear.
+Instead, try to find a consistent form to collect a lot of feedback and take a couple of hours every month to go through it all and try to spot themes of common feedback to act on.

 The best way to do this is by putting your salon software to use.
-By setting up automatic feedback forms that goes out right after a client’s appointment you can collect a lot of valuable feedback in a structured way.
+By setting up automatic feedback forms that go out right after a client’s appointment, you can collect valuable feedback in a structured way.

 Marketing Ideas for Hairstylists and Hair Salons

 All salon marketing ideas and strategies in this list so far are applicable to all types of salons.
 In this section, we’ll cover hair salon promo ideas, hair salon advertising, and marketing ideas for hairstylists specifically.

 37. Hair Salon Promotional Ideas

 We’ve already covered some general promotional strategies for salons.

 But what are good hair salon promo ideas?